Tree of Might

 "We can't take this anymore," the woman from Kumogakure says.

 Sakura stares at her, green eyes wide and lips parted.
 "Excuse me?"

 "You're fraternizing with the prisoner!
 It's written all over your face!"

 Sakura shakes her head, "No—why would… Why would I do that?"

 The woman from Kumo stands from her seat, slamming her hands on the table with force.
 "Enough is enough!
 We are going up there and handling this as silently as possible!
 It all ends here!"

 "No!"
 Sakura stands from her seat.
 "Shikamaru!
 Temari!
 Please!"

 They look away as they all head off towards the cave.
-Sakura panics, looking around the empty room before sprinting in a different direction, willing herself to arrive to the cave before any of them did.
-Her limbs shook as a panic attack settled in but she pushes it all away just as she pushes her tears and rushes to Sasuke.
+Sakura panics, looking around the empty room before sprinting in a different direction, willing herself to arrive to the cave before any of them do.
+Her limbs shake as a panic attack settles in but she pushes it all away just as she pushes her tears and rushes to Sasuke.

 She arrives, but they are already there.

 Sakura storms into the cave, pushes through the Iwa woman and the Kiri man, stands in front of Sasuke as a shield.